 Published online: June 18, 2019

-A retrospective review of the therapeutic outcome was carried out for a series of 71 idiopathic clubfeet of 46 children born between February 2004 and January 2012.
+A retrospective review of the therapeutic outcome was carried out for a series of 71 idiopathic clubfeet on 46 children born between February 2004 and January 2012.
 Data were taken from the medical records.
-The clubfeet were evaluated and classified in our hospital according to severity by the Dimeglio-Bensahel scale.
-We included moderate, severe and very severe feet.
-Thirty-four feet were treated with the RD method and 37 feet with the SVP method.
-The outcomes at a minimum of two years were considered as very good (by physiotherapy), good (by percutaneous heel-cord tenotomy), fair (by limited surgery), and poor (by complete surgery).
+The clubfeet were evaluated and classified according to severity by the Dimeglio-Bensahel scale; we included moderate, severe and very severe feet.
+Thirty-four feet were treated with the RD method, and 37 feet with the SVP method.
+The outcomes at a minimum of two years were considered as very good (by physiotherapy), good (by percutaneous hell-cord tenotomy), fair (by limited surgery), and poor (by complete surgery).
 Comparisons between treatments were performed with the χ2 tests for nominal variables, and U test for numerical ones.
 The OR test was used for relapse rates.
 A two-tailed P-value ≤ 0.05 was considered statistically significant.